Dr Mi Tian

 • Hydrogen and deuterium separation.

-Mi received the Ede & Ravenscroft Prize in 2019.
-She is a full member of the Royal Society of Chemistry and member of the IChemE (Institution of Chemical Engineers).
-She was awarded WES Top 50 Women in Engineering (WE50) 2020.
+She was selected as one of Top 50 women in engineering 2020, received the Ede & Ravenscroft Prize in 2019.
+She is a full member of the Royal Society of Chemistry (MRSC) and a member of the IChemE (Institution of Chemical Engineers), and a professional member of Institute of Materials, Minerals and Mining (FIMMM).
+Her recent first prize presentation in the 4th INWED celebration organised by CEMPS can be seen here https://youtu.be/pbVRhc4wDrE

 Web of Science ResearcherID D-1901-2015